Taking Time to Reflect on the Creative Year that Was—2022

 Happy Year End and New Year!

 P.S.
 Episode 434 is related to this process.
-If you haven’t tuned in, you might enjoy it!
+If you are working on year-end things and reflecting on the year that has been, you might enjoy it!